How to Find the Best Dentist in Bangkok: Clinics, Prices, and More

 Bangkok Smile Dental Clinic

 It also has its own in-house dental laboratory to produce custom crowns, dentures, night guards, and more.
-Because of this, its crowns and implant devices are priced slightly less than competitors.
+Because of this, its crowns and implant devices are priced slightly less than its competitors.

 Thantakit International Dental Center

-If you need restorative dentistry services, such as dental implants, veneers, and root canal treatments, you should visit this location.
-It operates a smaller clinic in the All Seasons Place commercial plaza for quick consultations and general dentistry services.
+If you need restorative dentistry services, such as dental implants, veneers, and root canals, you should visit this location.

-Privately-Owned Dental Clinics
+Privately Owned Dental Clinics

-You can find privately-owned dental clinics on the streets and inside malls of Bangkok.
+You can find privately owned dental clinics on the streets and inside malls of Bangkok.
 They are usually owned by one dentist but could have a few dentists working there.

 Facilities and quality at privately-owned clinics vary.
 You might find private clinics with basic equipment or similar facilities to brand-name clinics.